mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Dinenruum
-Dinenruum is a Trojan planet, perched in the L4 Lagrange point of the system’s orange subgiant primary and the larger of its two red dwarf companions.
+Dinenruum is a Trojan planet, perched in the L4 Lagrange point of the system's orange subgiant primary and the larger of its two red dwarf companions.
 The rarity of this phenomenon makes Dinenruum a natural wonder of Charted Space.